mlong93/mlong93.github.io/_posts/2021-01-06-witnessing-history.md

 tags: [history, thoughts, today]
 ---

 Today was a pivotal day in US history and world history.
-The country/capital the entire world looks up to, the so-called "city upon a hill" that William Bradford foresaw, had just been reduced to a riotous, undemocratic scene that this country condemend and even started invasions as a result of.
+The country/capital the entire world looks up to, the so-called "city upon a hill" that William Bradford foresaw, had just been reduced to a riotous, undemocratic scene that this country condemned and even started invasions as a result of.

 As an amateur historian, I can think of two implications of the events that transpired.